Peter Goldsworthy: Poetry

 The Australian expatriate writer Clive James comments that Goldsworthy's poetry is often seen as a sideline, but argues that it is "at the centre of his achievement".
 James writes:His precise wit operates on every level, from the sonic (a concealed dove really does say hidden here, hidden here) to the conceptual (the human body really is packed tight like an attempt on the record of filling a Mini).
 The general impression is of a fastidious insistence that the particular comes first, and any general comment that follows had better be particular too.

-Goldsworthy's poetry has been widely published in the English-speaking world, from journals such as Poetry magazine and The London Review of Books to anthologies ranging from The Twentieth Century in Poetry to Roger McGough's recently edited Happy Poems.
-His New Selected Poems was published in Australia and the UK in 2001; and his Collected Stories appeared in Australia in 2004.
+Goldsworthy's poetry has been widely published in the English-speaking world, from journals such as Poetry and the London Review of Books to anthologies ranging from The Twentieth Century in Poetry to Roger McGough's recently edited Happy Poems.
+His New Selected Poems was published in Australia and the UK in 2001; his Collected Stories appeared in Australia in 2004.

-Goldsworthy has been described in A Reader's Guide to Contemporary Australian Poetry as "one of the most skilled and satisfying poets in Australia" and by fellow Australian poet Les Murray as “a poet of crystalline intelligence, but one who can move as well as shine."
+Goldsworthy has been described in A Reader's Guide to Contemporary Australian Poetry as "one of the most skilled and satisfying poets in Australia" and by fellow Australian poet Les Murray as "a poet of crystalline intelligence, but one who can move as well as shine".

 The Poetry Archive describes his poetry as follows:

 There's a pressing sense of mortality in his work and a desire to ask the big questions, even as he satirises them.
-Drawn to the discipline of science, Goldsworthy's poems are full of the language of the laboratory —matter, evidence, elements, chemicals— the stuff we are made of, but at the same time frustrated by these limitations into asking what else we might be.
-He's interested in 'The Dark Side of the Head', the things we can only know in flashes, like glimpsing a skink, but he also retains a rationalist's scepticism of the ecstatic – that "thoughtlessly exquisite" evening sky in 'Sunset' won't fool him into rapture.The Oxford Companion to Twentieth Century Poetry summarises his work thus: "in every line the poet strives to make language elegant enough to do justice to the world as comedy."
+Drawn to the discipline of science, Goldsworthy's poems are full of the language of the laboratory—matter, evidence, elements, chemicals—the stuff we are made of, but at the same time frustrated by these limitations into asking what else we might be.
+He's interested in 'The Dark Side of the Head', the things we can only know in flashes, like glimpsing a skink, but he also retains a rationalist's scepticism of the ecstatic – that "thoughtlessly exquisite" evening sky in 'Sunset' won't fool him into rapture.

+The Oxford Companion to Twentieth Century Poetry summarises his work thus: "in every line the poet strives to make language elegant enough to do justice to the world as comedy."